-This next section looks at the practical actions that a small or medium sized business might do in order to comply with the new regulations.
-Some of it should already be in place if you are complying with the existing Data Protection Act.
+This next section looks at the practical actions that a small or medium-sized business might do in order to comply with the regulations.
+Some of it should already be in place if your data protection still only covers the old Data Protection Act.

 Board Level Responsibility and Risk Management